- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 15. Panama

-Panama is an attractive country for retirees, entrepreneurs, and skilled professionals thanks to its Friendly Nations Visa, one of the world’s most accessible residency programs.
+Panama is an attractive country for retirees, entrepreneurs, and professionals thanks to its Friendly Nations Visa, one of the world’s most accessible residency programs.
 This visa allows citizens of over 50 countries, including the U.S., Canada, and most EU nations, to gain residency by demonstrating economic ties, such as opening a local bank account and showing a minimum balance of $5,000.

 Panama also offers the Pensionado Visa for retirees with a monthly income of at least $1,000.
 The country’s territorial tax system, modern infrastructure, and welcoming environment for foreigners make it a compelling option for relocation.